verrazzano/docs/content/en/docs/quickstart.md

 ## Uninstall the Example Application

-To uninstall the Hello Helidon example application the Verrazzano Application Model and Verrazzano Application Binding for the example application.
+To uninstall the Hello World Helidon example application, delete the Verrazzano Application Model and Verrazzano Application Binding for the example application.

 1. Delete the Verrazzano Application Binding for the example application.